Liang Qichao: Politician

-In the Hundred Days' Reform, Liang Qichao had the idea of nationalism, and he advocated reformation and constitutional monarchy to change the social situation of the Qing dynasty.

-For the construction of the modernization, Liang Qichao focused on two relative questions in politics.
-The first one was the ways that transformed people became citizen for modernization, and Liang Qichao thought Chinese needed to improve civic ethos to build the nation-state in the Qing dynasty, and the second one was the question of the citizenship, and Liang Qichao thought both of them were important to support the reformation in the Qing dynasty.
+For the construction of the modernization, Liang focused on two relative questions in politics.
+The first one was the ways that transformed people became citizen for modernization, and Liang thought Chinese needed to improve civic ethos to build the nation-state in the Qing dynasty, and the second one was the question of the citizenship, and Liang thought both of them were important to support the reformation in the Qing dynasty.
+In Liang's view, Chineseness was a cultural concept rather than an ethnic concept.
+Liang viewed China as weak not because of ethnic Manchu rule, but because of its cultural customs formed over millennia.
+From his perspective, an "imperial strategy" to combine all Chinese ethnicities into one nation was the best path to a strong China.

 With the overthrow of the Qing dynasty, constitutional monarchy became an increasingly irrelevant topic.
 Liang merged his renamed Democratic Party with the Republicans to form the new Progressive Party.
 He was very critical of Sun Yatsen's attempts to undermine President Yuan Shikai.
 Though usually supportive of the government, he opposed the expulsion of the Nationalists from parliament.

-Liang Qichao's thought was impacted by the West, and he learned the new political thought and regime of the Western countries, and he learned these from the Japanese translation books, and he learned the Western thought through Meiji Japan to analyze the knowledge of the West.
+Liang's thought was influenced by the West, and he learned about the new political thought and regimes of the Western countries, and he learned these from the Japanese translation books, and he learned the Western thought through Meiji Japan to analyze the knowledge of the West.

 In 1915, he opposed Yuan's attempt to make himself emperor.
 He convinced his disciple Cai E, the military governor of Yunnan, to rebel.
 Progressive party branches agitated for the overthrow of Yuan and more provinces declared their independence.
 The revolutionary activity that he had frowned upon was utilized successfully.
 Besides Duan Qirui, Liang was the biggest advocate of entering World War I on the Allied side.
 He felt it would boost China's status and also ameliorate foreign debts.
 He condemned his mentor, Kang Youwei, for assisting in the failed attempt to restore the Qing in July 1917.
 After failing to turn Duan Qirui and Feng Guozhang into responsible statesmen, he gave up and left politics.

-Despite the failures of his reforms, Liang Qichao’s idea of Chinese nationalism based on the civic idea of Five Races Under One Nation inspired Sun Yat-sen and the Kuomintang’s nationalism, as well as the nationalist rhetoric of the CCP.
+Liang favored nationalism that incorporated different ethnic groups of the Qing empire to oppose Western imperialists.
+Despite the failures of his reforms, Liang's idea of Chinese nationalism based on the civic idea of Five Races Under One Union inspired Sun Yat-sen and the Kuomintang's nationalism, as well as the nationalist rhetoric of the CCP.